ElvisWang2010/WROFE-2025/README.md

 | Expansion Board | [`RRC Lite Controller`](https://www.hiwonder.com/products/rrc-lite?srsltid=AfmBOoqZuQkdiCruulYju-KXoSowMik5Ov_Vs3-_8TA4Bm_luvoK6Oxn). | $45 |

-# Hardware Design

-## Chassis

-For our build, we selected the **ACXWA CD chassis**, a non-prebuilt frame originally crafted with a modular design to provide adjustable lengths between 1/28 and 1/24 scale.
-During development, we redesigned the component connecting the front and rear sections to improve structural stability.
-This modification locked the chassis into a fixed 1/24 scale (16.2 cm).
-While adjustable lengths provide flexibility, they introduced structural weakness.
-Our fixed build removes this weak point, creating a rigid, non-sliding frame.

-#### Notable Features / Design Advantages

-- **Cost-effective:** At only $27 CAD, the chassis allowed us to remain within budget, compared to typical pre-built chassis costing between $50 and $100+.
-- **Motor stand included:** This reduced assembly time and ensured accurate motor alignment, minimizing drivetrain losses and gear misalignment.
-- **High steering range:**  Front wheels pivoted significantly, enabling tight turns with less steering input.
-- **Compact form factor:** The fixed 1/24 scale size aided a streamlined electronics layout (ESC, battery), reducing clutter and improving airflow for cooling.

-####  Chassis Limitations

-Despite the benefits, the chassis presented several challenges that impacted performance and assembly:

-- **Tire traction:** The stock plastic tires offered almost no grip, which we noticed immediately during testing.
-On smooth surfaces like the game map, this resulted in uncontrolled wheelspin, unstable acceleration, and extended braking distances.
-- **Steering imbalance:** We also observed that the front wheels did not pivot evenly, creating unbalanced turning angles.
-The turning was unpredicable and when navigating precise maneuvers, uneven steering made the car to control consistantly.

-####  How We Overcame These Limitations

-- **Improved traction:** We replaced stock plastic tires with rubber-coated wheels.
-This simple change was crucial, acceleration was more controlled and the robot futhered the reliability of the car.
-- **Balanced steering:** Designed and 3D-printed a custom steering system, succeeding our previous unequal one.

 ##  Robot Design Overview
 Most of the car was 3D printed or replaced, for example, the turning mechanism and motor mechanism were either of poor quality or not durable.
 The board underneath the car was not 3D printed, as it was made from carbon fiber and is more durable and lighter compared to the printed part.